 - 1.3 Redbridge's housing target is imposed on the Council by the Greater London Authority through the London Plan.
 The target follows the national position set out in the National Planning Policy Framework.
-Whilst various policy changes (regional and national) vary the targets, Redbridge's housing target (for the 2018-2020 period) was to deliver 1,123 new homes per year.
-Following the adoption of the new London Plan, the target has increased to 1,409 per year. - 1.4 The target is "capacity-based".
+Whilst various policy changes (regional and national) vary the targets, Redbridge's housing target within the Local Plan adopted in 2018 was to deliver 1,123 new homes per year.
+Following the adoption of the new London Plan in 2021, the target increased to 1,409 per year. - 1.4 The target is "capacity-based".
 This means that the target is based upon the existing pipeline of planning permissions, as well as the identified capacity of large sites for redevelopment, as well as a "small sites component" which mostly comprises windfall development. - 1.5 The housing target is a potential figure because the number of homes approved and built out on the large development sites is usually less than identified.
 If the sites do not progress from allocation to permission to construction, then the housing target will not be met.

-2.0 The Housing Delivery Test 2022 Measurement results for Redbridge
+2.0 The Housing Delivery Test 2023 Measurement results for Redbridge

-2.1 The Housing Delivery Test results reveal that during the three-year period of measurement (2019-2022), Redbridge only delivered 50% of its housing requirement target.
+2.1 The Housing Delivery Test results reveal that during the three-year period of measurement (2020-2023), Redbridge only delivered 39% of its housing requirement target.

 - 2.2 The National Planning Policy Framework (NPPF) is a material consideration in planning decisions.
 The NPPF requires that plans and decisions should apply a presumption in favour of sustainable development where the HDT indicates that the delivery of housing was substantially below (less than 75% of) the housing requirement over the previous three years.
-Since Redbridge only delivered 50% of its target, the presumption in favour of sustainable development is applied to planning decisions. - 2.3 Note that the housing delivery requirement was adjusted in 2019-20 and 2020-21 due to COVID-19 related impacts on the construction sector. - 2.4 Redbridge is now the worst authority for housing delivery in London having previously been the fifth worst authority for housing delivery.
+Since Redbridge only delivered 39% of its target, the presumption in favour of sustainable development is applied to planning decisions. - 2.3 Note that the housing delivery requirement was adjusted in 2020-21 due to COVID-19 related impacts on the construction sector.
+The housing delivery target for 2022-23 is divided pro rata between an annual target of 1123 and an annual target of 1409, because the lower target may be used within the first five years of adoption of the Local Plan i.e. until 15th March 2023.